Anton Levy

 Anton Levy (born October 18, 1974) is an American businessman.
-He is Co-President, Managing Director and head of the Global Internet and Technology sector at General Atlantic, a private equity firm based in New York City, where he has worked since 1998.
-In 2017, Forbes ranked Levy #26 on The Midas List.
+He is co-president, managing director and chairman of Global Technology at General Atlantic, a private equity firm based in New York City, where he has worked since 1998.
+Levy has been on The Forbes Midas List nine times.
+In 2017, Forbes ranked Levy #26 on the List.

 Career and education

-Anton Levy earned a Bachelor of Science in Commerce with degrees in Finance and Computer Science from the University of Virginia, and a Master of Business Administration from Columbia University.
-Levy graduated from both with highest honors.
+Anton Levy earned a Bachelor of Science in commerce with degrees in Finance and Computer Science from the University of Virginia, and a Master of Business Administration from Columbia University.

 Levy began his career in 1996 as an analyst and investment banker at Morgan Stanley, working with the investment bank's technology clients.

-In 1998 Levy joined growth equity firm General Atlantic, with a focus on internet and technology companies.
-Levy was promoted to Managing Director in 2006 and today oversees the firm's global Internet & Technology sector.
-He also serves on the firm's Investment and Executive Committees, co-chairs it's Human Resources Committee, and chairs the Emerging Growth Investment Committee.
+In 1998, Levy joined growth equity firm General Atlantic, with a focus on internet and technology companies.
+Levy was promoted to managing director in 2006 and today oversees the firm's global Internet & Technology sector.
+He also is on the firm's Investment and Executive Committees, co-chairs its Human Resources Committee, and chairs the Emerging Growth Investment Committee.
 Levy has been instrumental in a number of General Atlantic's internet & technology investments, including Alibaba in 2009, Red Ventures in 2010, Facebook in 2011, Vox Media in 2014, and Airbnb in 2015.

-In November 2019, General Atlantic announced that Levy, along with colleagues Gabriel Caillaux and Martín Escobari, would serve as Co-President of the firm effective January 1, 2020.
+In November 2019, General Atlantic announced that Levy, along with colleagues Gabriel Caillaux and Martín Escobari, would be co-president of the firm effective January 1, 2020.